-If however, we were to take on your case for you and win, although we would then require payment, we simply take this as a small percentage of your awarded amount.
+If however, we were to take on your case for you and win, we simply take this as a small percentage of your awarded amount.
 We are only legally allowed to take a small, legally capped percentage of your compensation amount, the rest will be yours.
 Again, no upfront or unexpected costs and so there is no financial gamble at all.

 Are you interested in getting legal help to make council and local authority compensation claims?
 Legal Expert is a team of highly experienced solicitors with a fantastic track record of successful claims, often managing to secure the maximum council house disrepair compensation amounts for their clients.

 We are professional, friendly, honest and reliable and really put the needs of our clients first.
 We always work hard and do our best to make sure we have all avenues covered in regards to making council house disrepair claims so that we can be sure that we are putting up a good fight for our clients.

 We understand that you may be under stress due to your landlord’s neglect and we will work quickly and efficiently for you so as to get you the compensation that you deserve as quickly as we possibly can.

 Want to see how Legal Expert can help you make council and local authority compensation claims?
 Do you have further questions about claiming, such as “how long does a housing disrepair claim take?”